Frequently Asked Questions

 Hello!
 My name is Diogo Guerra, motorcycle guide, instructor, content creator and self-proclaimed national treasure !
 I have been exploring Portugal for the past 20 years, and nowadays my greatest joy is to share what I have found and learned along the way.
 Ah, have you seen the intro video ?

 Portugal itself is amazing.
-C onsidered by many to be "the last off road paradise of Europe" !
+C onsidered by many to be "the last off road paradise in Europe" !
 And yes, with nice weather, great food , welcoming people, safe, clean, and with unrestricted unpaved trails going in every direction, the fame is totally justified.

 My tours are very "riding oriented", meaning we will spend most of the time on the bikes.
 Nevertheless, there is a decent cultural aspect in the form of shorts stops in important landmarks, and of course, strong hearty meals to taste the delicous local gastronomy (most important part of the tours, if you ask me).